lorenzobore/ScientificComputing/README.md

 # ScientificComputing
-Repository for the PhD course  Scientific Computer for Physics Students at UniPD
+Repository for the PhD course  Scientific Computer for Physics Students at UniPD.